Find out if you qualify for 179D

-Eligible improvements must reduce energy use for any of the following categories: a building’s envelope, HVAC, and/or interior lighting systems.
+Taxpayers that invest in ground up construction or in improvements to their existing buildings are potentially eligible for 179D deductions.
+Eligible improvements must reduce energy use by making investments in any of the following categories: a building’s envelope, HVAC, and/or interior lighting systems.
 There are different ways to pursue a deduction and all require comparison to the ASHRAE Standards and certification by a qualified individual.

 “KBKG helped us qualify for significantly more tax credits than we would have received.
 When our initial energy analysis was performed, most of our units did not qualify but were very close.
 KBKG’s energy consultants worked with our development team and made very cost effective recommendations to increase energy efficiency.
 After we implemented those suggestions, they found that the majority of our units now qualify, and the benefits are substantial.”

 – Judit Vass, CPA / Senior Development Controller / Continental Real Estate Companies